Readless

 Conclusion

-For this query cluster, the winning choice is not the platform with the longest feature page.
-It is the platform that reduces weekly attention cost with the least operational drag.
+The winning choice is not the platform with the longest feature page.
+It is the platform that reduces your weekly attention cost with the least operational drag.
+Given that email already consumes 28% of the workweek and productivity drops up to 40% under email overload, the cost of the wrong tool is measured in hours, not dollars.

-• Feedrabbit: best all-around starting point for clean personal RSS-to-email.
+• Feedrabbit ($25/year): best all-around starting point for clean personal RSS-to-email.

-• follow.it: better for broader channel workflows than basic RSS-to-email simplicity.
+• follow.it (free to 20 feeds): better for broader channel workflows than basic RSS-to-email simplicity.

 • Action step: run a 7-day head-to-head test, then lock one stack for 30 days before re-evaluating.